Arizona Cottage Food Law: Food Safety Training Requirements

 - cleaning and sanitizing procedures

-After the course, you must demonstrate your knowledge of these topics by passing a 40-question multiple-choice test, and answer at least 28 (70%) correctly.
+After the course, you must demonstrate your knowledge of these topics by passing a multiple-choice test.
+If you don’t pass the first time, you can retake it for free.

 After you pass, you’re issued a food handler certificate and card that you will need for registering your cottage food business.